Home » New York Workplace Retaliation Lawyer

 Making a complaint about workers’ rights violations is considered a protected activity.
 When an employee has engaged in a protected activity, he or she is legally protected from retaliatory actions from the employer.
 If retaliation has occurred, you can file a claim to protect your rights.

-For more details on the protections available for particular types of claims, see our pieces on discrimination, medical leave, wage theft and whistleblowers.
+For more details on the protections available for particular types of claims, see our resources on discrimination, medical leave, wage theft, and whistleblowers.

 Examples of Workplace Retaliation